pandreetto/cream-docs/Installation.rst

 The requirements for a basic installation of a CREAM site are:

--  A system based on Cent OS version 7 or compatibile distribution.
+-  Scientific Linux 6, Cent OS version 7 or compatibile distributions.

 -  The UMD4 extension as described in the UMD
    `guide <http://repository.egi.eu/category/umd_releases/distribution/umd-4/>`__